Uriminzokkiri: History

 Uriminzokkiri was launched in 2003 from a server in Shanghai.
 It was the first website established by North Korea.

-In August 2010, Uriminzokkiri launched YouTube, Facebook, and Twitter accounts in an effort to improve North Korea's image around the world.
+In August 2010, Uriminzokkiri launched YouTube, Facebook, and X (formerly Twitter) accounts in an effort to improve North Korea's image around the world.
 Uriminzokkiri maintains an account on the Chinese video platform Youku, and has uploaded more than 14,000 videos.

 On 3 April 2013, hacker group Anonymous claimed it had stolen 15,000 user passwords as part of a cyberwar against the DPRK.
-Several hours later, Anonymous claimed responsibility for hacking into the Uriminzokkiri website and its Twitter and Flickr accounts.
+Several hours later, Anonymous claimed responsibility for hacking into the Uriminzokkiri website and its X (formerly Twitter) and Flickr accounts.

 In January 2017 the American internet platform YouTube temporarily terminated Uriminzokkiri's YouTube Channel, due to legal complaints without stating any further information.

+Uriminzokkiri has been offline since 11 January 2024, after North Korean leader Kim Jong Un called for a "fundamental turnaround" of North Korea's policy towards reunification and South Korea.

+Around February 2024, the handle for the @uriminzok X (formerly Twitter) account was apparently taken over by another party, suggesting that Uriminzokkiri has removed its social media presence.